Our Team

 Jules Norman - Group Leader

 I LOVE the Labrador breed.
-I had four labs, but very sadly lost my gorgeous 14 year old last September, I now have two chocolates and one black.
-Two came to stay for short term foster and never left.
-I have owned Labs for over 20 years.
+I founded LUKAG in 2014 and live in rural Suffolk.
+I currently have three labs, one chocolate, one crazy fox red and one black and all boys.
+One came into foster for medical treatment and never left, another came into rescue and I couldn't help myself having lost my black boy in 2023.
+I have owned Labs for over 30 years.
 I have been through the rough and smooth times with them.
 I am dedicated to making sure that any labrador is given the love and safety it deserves.
 I love to foster some of our rescue Labs that need extra rehabilitation into the human world.

 Sharon Shanks - Rescue Co-Ordinator